williamgilpin/howto/howto_github.md

 # Examine and merge a pull request

-After recieving a pull request, make sure your local copy of the repository is up to date with `master` and that you've committed all changes
+After recieving a pull request, make sure your local copy of the repository is up to date with `master` and that you've committed all changes.
+Now,

 	git checkout -b otherusersname-master master
 	git pull https://github.com/otherusersname/pypdb.git master

 Now run tests, make sure everything appears to be working.
+You can also make any edits to the documentation, etc on this branch.
 Once you are satisfied (and if there are no conflicts), merge this branch:

 	git checkout master
 	git merge --no-ff otherusersname-master
 	git push origin master

+If you get an error when switching branches, you might need to discard some local changes to master (do this carefully).
+In this case, use the force flag

+  git checkout -f master